-Daniel Rauch writes on technology and democracy, tort law, and the First Amendment.
-His current projects explore the state’s constitutional authority (and normative obligation) to regulate speech in the service of democratic government.
-Daniel’s scholarship has appeared or is forthcoming in the University of Pennsylvania Law Review, the Harvard Journal of Law & Technology, the Ohio State Law Journal, and the Yale Journal on Regulation.
+Daniel Rauch studies the laws governing political speech, and how they work (and ought to work) in our digital democracy.
+His scholarship has appeared or is forthcoming in the University of Pennsylvania Law Review, the Harvard Journal of Law & Technology, the Ohio State Law Journal, and the Yale Journal on Regulation.

 Daniel previously worked as a data privacy and cybersecurity practitioner.
 Before that, he was a senior advisor to the Colorado Attorney General on law, policy, and technology issues, and an appellate litigator at the Colorado Department of Law.
 Daniel also served as a law clerk to Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit, and to then-Judge Neil Gorsuch of the U.S. Court of Appeals for the Tenth Circuit.